Debt-trap diplomacy: Pacific islands

 In 2019, Lowy institute completed a systematic review of the evidence on whether or not China was doing debt-trap diplomacy in the Pacific Islands.
 Their findings were that China was not the main driver behind rising debt risks in the Pacific, nor was China the dominant creditor in the region.
 Only Tonga had China as a dominant creditor, but the researchers argued that this did not confer an advantageous position to China since they had to agree to defer repayments twice yet getting not much in return.
 They also found that Chinese lending terms were hardly predatory and that they "appear to be much more careful with loans", and concluded that "China has not been engaged in debt-trap diplomacy in the Pacific, as of yet".
-They also found the "overwhelming majority" of Chinese loans in the region are concessional enough to be deemed more as aid.
+They also found the "overwhelming majority" of Chinese loans in the region are concessional enough to appear more like aid.
 However, they also noted that the majority of the Pacific nations that are currently indebted to China have little scope to take on more debts and recommended that China restructure their future approach to give more grant assistance, rather than more loans, to avoid overwhelming those nations with too much debts.

 In March 2023, David Panuelo, president of the Federated States of Micronesia, wrote a letter accusing Beijing of bribery, spying and hostile takeovers: "Just because something is not technically legally binding doesn't mean you won't find yourself beholden to it".